-This song shows the downside of what would of largely been the “hippy” mind set.
+This song shows the downside of what would have been the “hippy” mindset.
 The idea of free love and social freedom are solid in this piece.
 Bono was mature enough to see through this trend, but he attempted to come to this audience in their language explaining these downfalls.
 He eventually ends the song with “maybe someday she will come back.”

-I have found this short collection of songs to be some of the most interesting pieces I have listened to.
-They are written from a completely different angle then any of the other music of that time, yet it can easily fit in with this music.
+I have found this short collection of songs to be some of the most interesting pieces I have listened too.
+They are written from a completely different angle than any of the other music of that time, yet it can easily fit in with this music.
 This was Bono’s warning piece to those living destructive lifestyles.

-Although in the end, this album did not make an impact in the music field or society.
+Although in the end, this album did not make an impact in music or society.
 It doesn’t even have it’s own Wikipedia article.
-Unfortunately, with this album, he was just the little man who couldn’t….
+Unfortunately, with this album, he was just the little man who couldn’t…